Paul D. Borman: Early life and education

-Early career
+Career

-Borman was a Staff Attorney of the United States Commission on Civil Rights from 1962 to 1963.
-He was then an Assistant United States Attorney for the United States Department of Justice from 1964 to 1965.
+Borman was a staff attorney of the United States Commission on Civil Rights from 1962 to 1963.
+He was then an assistant United States attorney for the United States Department of Justice from 1964 to 1965.
 He later acted as Vice President and house counsel for Borman Food Stores, Inc. Borman was a Special Counsel, Mayor's Development Team, Detroit, in 1967.
 He was also Special Counsel to the Mayor of Detroit, Jerome Cavanagh, from 1967 to 1968.
 He was an Assistant County Prosecutor, Wayne County, Michigan, from 1974 to 1975.
 He was Chief Federal Defender, Legal Aid & Defender Association of Detroit, from 1979 to 1994.
 When he was appointed to be a federal judge, he became the first federal defender to be appointed to the federal bench.

-Law school teaching career
+Academic career

 Borman was a professor at Wayne State University Law School from 1968 to 1979.
 He was an Assistant Dean at Wayne State University Law School from 1968 to 1973.
 He was an Adjunct Lecturer at the University of Michigan Law School from 1981 to 1994.

 Federal judicial service

 On March 24, 1994, Borman was nominated by President Bill Clinton to a seat on the United States District Court for the Eastern District of Michigan vacated by Judge Stewart Albert Newblatt.
 Borman was confirmed by the United States Senate on August 9, 1994, and received his commission on August 10, 1994.
+He assumed senior status on August 1, 2023.

 Notable cases

+Judge Borman presided over the trial of famed lawyer Geoffrey Fieger from April 14, 2008 to June 2, 2008, on charges of violations of the Federal Election Campaign Act, making false statements, and obstruction of justice.
+Fieger was represented by Gerry Spence and was found not guilty on all charges.

 On December 26, 2009, Judge Borman presided over the arraignment of Umar Farouk Abdulmuttalab, who was charged with an attempt to destroy an aircraft and with placing a destructive device in proximity to an aircraft, in connection with Northwest Airlines Flight 253.

 On October 5, 2012, Borman issued an injunction against Secretary of State Ruth Johnson's "citizenship checkbox" as a violation of the Equal Protection Clause of the 14th amendment.
 In his ruling, Borman stated that the checkbox “will create chaos” and cause “irreparable injury to the voting process.”

 On September 14, 2018, Borman ruled that the ACLU's lawsuit against Michigan could move forward.
-The ACLU sued Michigan over its decision to allow faith-based agencies which receive federal funding to deny services to same-sex couples, arguing that Michigan's decision violated the Establishment Clause of the 1st amendment.
-"The plaintiffs have adequately alleged injury in fact for both their establishment clause and equal protection claims," wrote Borman.
+The ACLU sued Michigan over its decision to allow faith-based agencies which receive federal funding to deny services to same-sex couples, arguing that Michigan's decision violated the Establishment Clause of the First Amendment.
+"The plaintiffs have adequately alleged injury in fact for both their Establishment Clause and equal protection claims," wrote Borman.
 "This injury is at least 'fairly traceable' to the state defendants based on the allegations before the court."

-Writing
+Publications

 Borman is the co-author, with Professors Peter Henning, Jerold Israel, and Ellen Podgor, of the casebook White Collar Crime: Law and Practice.